kertase/neo_anysoftkeyboard/README.md

 * CTRL key
 * Tab Key
 * Special characters as pop-ups

-#Issues
+*Physical keyboard (work in progress)

+#Known Issues
-* Shift not working as expected
+* If Shift not working as expected update to latest ask (F-droid not up to date and will bug)
 * No Mod 3 and 4
+* the only thing changed in physical keyboard are the letters